jSiderius/RTS/ReadMe.txt

 Class: 		COMP 4501
 Assignment:	Project

-Didn't get to accoplish everything I wanted but I've been coding for 15 hours and I'm done, I'll probably finish anyways and hoping for extension so heres the todo list
+Didn't get to accoplish everything I wanted but I am done for now at least, I will probably pick it up at somepoint and finish
-	- Finish turrets properly and make enemys able to destroy them
-	- Add units for the enemy
 	- Add unit wait times and queues when purchasing
 	- Make unit purchases spend cash
-	- balance unit cost (building cost should be fine already)
-	- Animate
 	- Power-ups have AOE
 	- Switch earlier code to better conventions (polymorphism, triggers)
 	- Player units search for targets just like enemy units